MosesSupposes/Purescript-By-Example/text/chapter2.md

 All 4 tests passed! 🎉
 ```

-Now try these next exercises on your own.
+Success!
+Now you're ready to try these next exercises on your own.

 ## Exercises

  1. (Easy) Write a function `circleArea` which computes the area of a circle with a given radius.
 Use the `pi` constant, which is defined in the `Math` module. _Hint_: don't forget to import `pi` by modifying the `import Math` statement.
  1. (Medium) The `readFloat` function converts a String to a floating-point Number.
 Calling `readFloat "1.23"` produces `1.23`.
-Write a function `addE` which takes a `String`, converts it to a `Number` with `readFloat`, and then adds the mathematical constant `e` to it. _Hint_: You should first search [Pursuit](https://pursuit.purescript.org/) to find the module that contains the `readFloat` function, and install that module with `spago install`.
-Don't forget to add the necessary imports.
+Write a function `addE` which takes a `String`, converts it to a `Number` with `readFloat`, and then adds the mathematical constant `e` to it. _Hint_: You should first search [Pursuit](https://pursuit.purescript.org/) to find the module that contains the `readFloat` function and import that module.

 ## Conclusion

 In this chapter, we installed the PureScript compiler and the Spago tool.
 We also learned how to write solutions to exercises and check these for correctness.

 There will be many more exercises in the chapters ahead, and working through those really helps with learning the material.
 If you're stumped by any of the exercises, please reach out to any of the community resources listed in the [Getting Help](https://book.purescript.org/chapter1.html#getting-help) section of this book, or even file an issue in this [book's repo](https://github.com/purescript-contrib/purescript-book/issues).
+This reader feedback on which exercises could be made more approachable helps us improve the book.

-Once you solve all the exercises in a chapter, you may compare your answers against those in the [solutions branch](https://github.com/purescript-contrib/purescript-book/tree/solutions).
+Once you solve all the exercises in a chapter, you may compare your answers against those in the `no-peeking/Solutions.purs`.
 No peeking please without putting in an honest effort to solve these yourself though.
-And even if you are stuck, try asking a community member for help first, as we would rather give you a small hint than spoil the exercise.
+And even if you are stuck, try asking a community member for help first, as we would prefer to give you a small hint rather than spoil the exercise.
 If you found a more elegant solution (that still only requires knowledge of covered content), please send us a PR.

+The repo is continuously being revised, so be sure to check for updates before starting each new chapter.